How To Improve Your Mental Health And Get Your Brain Beach Ready

 time, then let it go.

-Well, my friends, those are our 15 tips for mental health.
+Well, my friends, those are our 15 tips on how to improve your mental health.
 Did you find them helpful?
-What do you do to promote mental health in your daily lives?
+How will you improve your mental health this summer and beyond?
 Tell us in a comment below or send us a tweet @microbigals and @LizWFab!